nuclio/nuclio/docs/reference/api/README.md

 * URL: `POST /api/functions`
 * Headers:
     * `Content-Type`: Must be set to `application/json`
-    * `X-nuclio-creation-state-updated-timeout`: Set the timout for the function creation state to change (optional, defaults to `1m`)
+    * `X-nuclio-creation-state-updated-timeout`: Set the timeout for the function creation state to change (optional, defaults to `1m`)
 * Body:

 ```json